wwylab/CliPP/README.md

 optional arguments:
   -h, --help            show this help message and exit -i SAMPLE_ID, --sample_id SAMPLE_ID
                         Name of the sample being processed.
-Default is 'sample'.
-  -p PREPROCESS, --preprocess PREPROCESS
-                        Directory that stores the preprocess results.
-Default name is 'intermediate/'.
+Default is 'sample_id'.
+  -nf, --no_filtering   If filtering is not wanted.
+Default is doing the filtering, and a flag -nf is
+                        needed when you don't want to do the filtering.
+  -l LAMBDA, --Lambda LAMBDA
+                        The penalty parameter, which usually takes values from 0.01-0.25.
+If skipping this parameter, it will return a list of results that take value of [0.01, 0.03, 0.05, 0.075, 0.1, 0.125, 0.15, 0.175, 0.2, 0.225, 0.25] by default.
   -b, --subsampling     Whether doing subsampling or not.
 Default is not doing the subsampling, and a
                         flag -b is needed when you want to do subsampling.
+  -p PREPROCESS, --preprocess PREPROCESS
+                        Directory that stores the preprocess results.
+Default name is 'preprocess_result/'.
   -r PRELIMINARY, --preliminary PRELIMINARY
                         Directory that stores the output of the kernel function, which is considered as the preliminary results.
 Default name is 'preliminary_result/'.
   -f FINAL, --final FINAL
                         Directory that stores the final results after postprocessing.
 Default name is 'final_result/'.
-  -nf, --no_filtering   If filtering is not wanted.
-Default is doing the filtering, and a flag -nf is
-                        needed when you don't want to do the filtering.
-  -l LAMBDA, --Lambda LAMBDA
-                        The penalty parameter, which usually takes values from 0.01-0.25.
-If skipping this parameter, it will return a list of results that take value of [0.01, 0.03, 0.05, 0.075, 0.1, 0.125, 0.15, 0.175, 0.2, 0.225, 0.25] by default.
 ```

 The followings parameters are only needed when doing subsampling.
 We take partitions from 0 to 1 (determined by the `WINDOW_SIZE` parameter, default at `0.05`), then take the VAF of each SNV as an initial estimation of its CP value and randomly assign SNVs that belong to their corresponding windows.
 The number of sampled SNV is proportional to number of total SNVs belonging to each window.